Krunal1703/Inches_to_cm_converter/README.md

 # Inches_to_cm_converter
-it converts inches into cm and also  suggest number
+it is a simple converter that convert inches into cm and also  suggest number

 # language used
 -  HTML